pythonarcade/arcade/doc/get_started/install.rst

 ..
 Tip::

-    For beginners unfamiliar with python a more in depth guide to installing Python and Arcade can be found in the :ref:`arcade_book`.
+    For beginners unfamiliar with Python, a more in depth guide to installing Python and Arcade can be found in the :ref:`arcade_book`.

-The most common way to install Arcade is to use ``pip``.
+The most common way to install Arcade is to use the ``pip`` package manager.
 This will install the latest version of Arcade from `PyPI`_.

 .. code-block:: bash

     pip install arcade

-If you are installing Arcade directly into your system python meaning you are not using a virtual environment (or don't know that that is) you may need to use the ``--user`` flag to install Arcade just for your user.
+If you are installing Arcade directly into your system Python, meaning you are not using a virtual environment (or don't know what that is), you may need to use the ``--user`` flag to install Arcade just for your user.

 .. code-block:: bash

     pip install arcade --user

-Upgrading an existing installation of Arcade can be done with the following command
+Upgrading an existing installation of Arcade can be done with the following command:

 .. code-block:: bash